sidekiq/sidekiq/docs/capsule.md

 ## Redis Pools

-Before 7.0, the Sidekiq process would create a redis pool sized to `concurrency + 3`.
+Before 7.0, the Sidekiq process would create one redis pool sized to `concurrency + 3`.
-Now Sidekiq will create multiple Redis pools: a global pool of **five** connections available to global components, a pool of **concurrency** for the job processors within each Capsule.
+Now Sidekiq will create multiple Redis pools: an internal pool of **five** connections available to Sidekiq components along with a pool of **concurrency** for the job processors within each Capsule.

-So for a Sidekiq process with a default Capsule and a single threaded Capsule, you should have three Redis pools of size 5, 10 and 1.
+For a Sidekiq process with a default Capsule and a single threaded Capsule, you should have three Redis pools of size 5, 10 and 1.
 Remember that connection pools are lazy so it won't create all those connections unless they are actively needed.

-All Sidekiq components and add-ons should avoid using `Sidekiq.redis` or `Sidekiq.logger`.
+Sidekiq components and add-ons should avoid using `Sidekiq.redis` or `Sidekiq.logger`.
 Instead use the implicit `redis` or `logger` methods available on `Sidekiq::Component`, `Sidekiq::Capsule` or `Sidekiq::{Client,Server}Middleware`.
+Jobs may continue to use `Sidekiq.redis`, they will automagically use the capsule's pool of `concurrency` connections.

 ## Sidekiq::Component